 And: Just when it looks like it couldn't get worse, King Olly captured Princess Peach's castle with a giant paper snake and moved it to the top of a remote mountain.
 But that's not all: Nintendo has even managed to turn Bowser's henchmen into folders and use them for his own purposes, explains Nintendo about the background story of the new Paper Mario.

-At that time it was the first “Mario RPG” to be published in Europe.
-In Japan, on the other hand, it was the second attempt to transfer Mario into this special genre.
-Then four successors to Paper Mario appeared, with the new Nintendo Switch version the brave plumber can now try his luck as a paper hero again.
+It was the first "Mario RPG" released in Europe at the time.
+In Japan, on the other hand, it was the second attempt to transfer Mario into this genre, which was special to him.
+Four successors to Paper-Mario were then released, and with the new Nintendo Switch version, the brave plumber can now try his luck again as a paper hero.

 Mario is not a cardboard hero

 Thanks to Mario's abilities, players can at least throw something at the nasty Obermotz.
 To fold King Olly he uses a whole series of new maneuvers.
 One of them are the folding arms.
 With them, players can pull out, unfold, pluck or pluck all kinds of elements from the environment.
 They use them to solve puzzles and make surprising discoveries.

 Nintendo announces that players should also meet old friends in the course of their adventure.
 These include King Olly's good-natured sister Olivia and a number of unusual comrades-in-arms.
 Bowser hasn't let King Olly fold him up either - and Mario can use any help.

 Of course, there is also fighting in Paper Mario: The Origami King.
 Mario stands in the middle of a ring-shaped arena, while his opponents are on different squares of the ring.
 It is important for the players to cleverly arrange the ring segments in order to push opponents together into groups and to receive a damage bonus when attacking.
 This probably requires a certain amount of tactics and cleverness.
 As always, various core elements ensure playful variety: exploration, mini-games, puzzles and lots of humor.